Special Structure against Corruption and Organized Crime: Organizational structure

 National Bureau of Investigation (Byroja Kombëtare e Hetimit – BKH) is a specialized unit of the Judicial Police responsible for investigating criminal offenses within the jurisdiction of the Special Prosecution, as defined by the Code of Criminal Procedure.
 The BKH consists of a director, investigators and Judicial Police services, all operating under the direct supervision of the Special Prosecution.

 Special Prosecution (Prokuroria e Posaçme kundër Korrupsionit dhe Krimit të Organizuar – PPKKO) is responsible for prosecuting cases and representing the state before the Special Courts.
 It oversees the enforcement of criminal decisions and carries out other legally mandated duties.
 Operating independently, the office is composed of special prosecutors appointed by the High Prosecution Council.

 Special courts

-First Instance
+First instance

-Special Court Against Corruption and Organized Crime (Gjykata Speciale kundër Korrupsionit dhe Krimit të Organizuar – GJKKO), which is the successor of the Serious Crimes Court, is composed of 18 judges, of which 5 are permanent and 13 are temporary.
+The Special Court Against Corruption and Organized Crime (Gjykata Speciale kundër Korrupsionit dhe Krimit të Organizuar – GJKKO), which is the successor of the Serious Crimes Court, is composed of 18 judges, of which 5 are permanent and 13 are temporary.
 It handles all cases brought forth by the Special Prosecution.

-Second Instance / Appeal
+Second instance (appeal)

-Special Court of Appeal for Corruption and Organized Crime (Gjykata e Posaçme e Apelit për Korrupsion dhe Krim të Organizuar) serves as the appellate body for cases adjudicated by the Special Court of First Instance.
+The Special Court of Appeal for Corruption and Organized Crime (Gjykata e Posaçme e Apelit për Korrupsion dhe Krim të Organizuar) serves as the appellate body for cases adjudicated by the Special Court of First Instance.

+Leadership

+The chairman of SPAK is elected by the High Prosecutorial Council (Këshilli i Lartë i Prokurorisë – KLP) through an official voting process.
+Candidates must undergo public hearings where they present their vision, after which the members of the Council vote to elect the chairman.
+The term of the chairman is 3 years, and re-election for a consecutive term is not allowed.

+Altin Dumani served as chairman of SPAK from 19 December 2022 to 18 December 2025.
+On 19 December 2025, he was succeeded by Klodjan Braho, who is the current chairman.